JJTBM-Games/jjtbm-games.github.io/design/designRamRace.md

 Based on this table, the choice has been made to use Dedicated memory.
 Eventhough there is a memory delay of three clock cycles, the delay is not big enough to be a problem in the scope of this project.

-### 2.1.4 Development environment
+### 2.4 Development environment <a id="DevelopmentEnvironment"></a>

-#### 2.1.4.1 IDE
+#### 2.4.1 IDE <a id="IDE"></a>
 The development environment used in this project is Vivado 2019.1.
 The older version is used because of prior experience with the software.
 As all group members had this version installed, it was the chosen software package.

-#### 2.1.4.2 Software management
+#### 2.4.2 Software management <a id="SoftwareManagement"></a>
 The software management strategy used in this project is an interpretation of the gitflow.
 Whenever a new feature needs to be implemented, an issue is made on github.
-This issue is than linked to a new branch called: feature-(feature number)
+This issue is than linked to a new branch called: feature-(feature number).
+Once this feature is completely tested and finished, a pull request is made to the development branch.
+The integrator than has to merge this pull request to finish feature implementation.
+A full and detailed description of how the gitflow has been used in this project can be found [here](https://jjtbm-games.github.io/projectplan/).

-### 2.1.5 File structure strategy (Tim)
+### 2.5 File structure strategy <a id="FileStructure"></a>
 The complete development of the game has been done in the VHDL language.
 The different aspects of the game, like controls, display and game logic, have been split up in separate blocks.
 Due to this decision, it is possible to add or alter features in a more streamlined manner.
 Together with the version management tool "Git", it is possible to let different programmers work on separate features and implement them into a final solution.

 The strategy that has will be used for the file structure of this project is a structure based on hardware components.